top of page

 • School of Music, Theater, and Dance

-• One of the top performing programs in country.
+• One of the top-performing programs in the country.

-• Have to choose a specific major on applications, most will have to submit an artistic profile.
+• Students must choose a specific major on applications; most will have to submit an artistic profile.

 • Ross School of Business:

-• One of the top business schools in the country.
+• It is one of the top business schools in the country.
+There is a 9% acceptance rate.

-• Best chance for admittance is for students to apply as freshmen.
+• Starting in 2025, students’ chance for admittance is to apply directly as freshmen.

 • Taubman College of Architecture and Urban Planning